Home · Blog · Equipment Types

 MEWP typeIntervalNotes

-Scissor lift (self-propelled)6 monthsPlatform carries persons — 6-month rule applies regardless of working height
+Scissor lift (self-propelled)6 monthsPlatform carries persons.
+The 6-month rule applies regardless of working height.

-Boom lift / cherry picker6 monthsArticulating and telescopic boom platforms — person-carrying, 6 months
+Boom lift / cherry picker6 monthsArticulating and telescopic boom platforms.
+Person-carrying.
+6 months applies.

-Tracked MEWP6 monthsRough terrain MEWPs — same 6-month requirement
+Tracked MEWP6 monthsRough terrain MEWPs carry the same 6-month examination requirement.

-Push-around platform (PAP)6 monthsNon-powered push-around platforms — if used to lift persons, 6-month rule applies
+Push-around platform (PAP)6 monthsNon-powered push-around platforms used to lift persons fall within the 6-month rule.

-Mast climber6 monthsAny mast-climbing platform that carries workers — 6 months
+Mast climber6 monthsAny mast-climbing platform that carries workers requires 6-monthly examination.

 Hire company duties